projectcalico/calico/security/kubernetes-nodes.md

       - 127.0.0.1/32
       ports:
       - "32768:60999"
-  # Allow the masters access to the nodes Kubelet API.
+  # Allow the masters access to the nodes kubelet API.
   - action: Allow
     protocol: TCP
     source: